-Distinctive, high-quality destinations have the capacity to attract additional footing, lide even investment, support and sustain existing businesse and jobs, empower communities and support regeneration with postive local benefits over the long term.
-Destinations that offer sustainable and inclusive growth provide for stronger retained local income, create jobs, sustain local businesses and generate higher levels of local benefits.
+Distinctive, high-quality destinations have the capacity to attract Distinctive, high-quality distinution have the capacity to attract additional forchist, lidve new investment, support and sustain existing turivenses and jobs, empower communities and support regrenation with positive local benefits over the long term.
+Destinations that offer sustainable and inclusive growth pravide for stronger retained local.
+Income, create jobs, satalin local businesses and generate higher lovels of local benefits.

-The Ayrshire Growth Deal approved the Great Harbour as a major regeneration programme for the Irvine Waterfront.
+The Ayrshire Growth Deal approved the Great Harbour as a major regeneration programme for the invine Waterfront.